-In addition to good local products, Guillaume is a good cook, his coral lentil soup is to die for!
-In fact, this guardian is kindness embodied and when it comes time to eat naturally we come to give it a hand by placing the dishes on the tables, clearing the plates and cutlery, because often alone and so friendly hikers participate in the life of the refuge through this exchange.
-A REAL friendly and participatory atmosphere.
-And the day before, don't forget to ask him for the superb picnic basket for the next day because while you sleep he gets down to diving, cleaning the common room and picnic baskets, it does it less to do in the morning. 😉
+In addition to the good products from here, Guillaume is a good cook, his red lentil soup is to die for!
+In fact, this guardian is kindness incarnate and at mealtime, of course, we come and give him a hand, placing the dishes on the tables, clearing the plates and the cutlery, because often alone and so friendly hikers take part in the life of the refuge through this exchange.
+A REAL friendly and participative atmosphere.
+And the day before don't forget to ask him for the superb picnic basket for the next day because while you sleep he is busy washing dishes, cleaning the common room and picnic baskets, it makes him less to do in the morning. ?

 Guillaume is also a mountain guide, an ideal professional to advise you on the technical details of your itinerary, in addition he knows the area well, he came there as a child.

 The day I left, I was lucky enough to be able to come down with a family I had met at the refuge.
 We took the time to make the return trip together, by the same route as on the outward journey.
 Carole and Cédric, their two daughters Marion and Romane aged 10 and 7, are fans of hiking in the Pyrenees.
 We hung on.
 Especially since the expression "The world is really small" took on its full meaning that weekend.